Last updated on June 29th, 2022 at 12:18 pm

 - Incorporating your business or securing a trade name does not provide you with the same protection as a registered trademark

-- Make sure your trade name/brand name is registrable
+- Make sure your trade name/brand name is distinctive enough to increase its probability of registration

 - Retain an experienced trademark lawyer to assist you with the registration process

-If you have any questions regarding trademarks or any other legal matters related to your dental practice, please contact us directly at (778) 565-4700.
+If you have any questions regarding trademarks or any other legal matters related to your dental practice, please contact us directly at (778) 565-4700 or simply fill out our contact form to schedule a free initial consultation with a dental lawyer.